 Santos and Wood are also being charged in connection with a bank robbery in Boston on Monday.

-In that robbery, Wood allegedly walked into the Eastern Bank on Dartmouth Street
+In that robbery, Wood allegedly walked into the Eastern Bank on Dartmouth Street in the Back Bay neighborhood, passed the teller a note and made off with $2,000 in cash, according to various news accounts.

 In the Pittsfield case, Santos is being charged with unarmed robbery, while Wood will be facing charges of being an accessory.